 Average True Range

 Before getting into the arithmetic of ATR, consider the ATR as an indicator.
-The chart below shows a 5-day ATR and after the uptrend in the price falters.
+The chart below shows a 14-period ATR after the uptrend in the price falters.
 The ATR starts falling and keeps falling even after the price stops falling and recovers a little.
 The falling ATR is a warning that the currency is in a sideways trading range, marked by gold horizontal lines.
 The point: falling ATR values mean the market is indecisive and non-trending.
-When EUR/USD is trending, that 5-day ATR is about 80 points.
-After the breakout to the downside, it falls to about 44.
+When EUR/USD is trending, that 14-period ATR is about 42 points.
+After the breakout to the downside, it falls to about 22.
 Notice that there is a downside gap right after the highest high fails.
-By drawing the horizontal lines, we deduce that the price has to surpass that previous highest high and “close the gap” before we can assume the uptrend is resuming.
+The price has to surpass that previous highest high and “close the gap” before we can assume the uptrend is resuming.
 Near the right-hand side of the chart, ATR is rising again, showing more action in this currency, but rising ATR alone is not a reason to buy — yet.

 Here is a warning — the ATR line does not follow other trendlines.
-On chart above, you can see a standard error (linear regression) channel that points upward, while the ATR line is sideways and choppy.
-You can also have a lovely uptrend with a persistently falling downward sloping ATR line, or vice versa.
+On the chart above, you can see a standard error (linear regression) channel that points upward, while the ATR line is sideways and choppy.
+You can also have a lovely uptrend with a persistently falling downward-sloping ATR line or vice versa.
 Do not use the ATR line to define price trendedness!
 Nevertheless, it may be useful, especially in conjunction with other indicators, to confirm a lack of directional conviction, as it does in this example.

 Wilder’s Average Directional Movement indicator (ADX) uses ATR in the formula to incorporate the range concept.
 Displaying ATR alone is just a more direct way to estimate the degree of market participation in a move.
 A big ATR number means lots of trading is going on.
 A falling or low number means participation is low, and low participation usually precedes a breakout, although it does not tell you in which direction.